 For the return, once past the ridge, roughly hold your SW bearing across a relatively flat area, attempting to minimize willow thrashing.
 It was easy to tiptoe through the corn husk lilies in the spring, but good luck deeper into summer!

-Upon reaching the base of the eastern slope of Pt.
-12,101', simply follow it around,
+Upon reaching the base of the eastern slope of Peak 12,101', simply follow it around,

 eventually dropping down to the Colorado Trail just east of Kennebec

 Pass.
-Walk west 0.8 mile to the TH.
+Walk west 0.8 mile to the trailhead.

 If you are excited for more, two wonderful add-on options follow.
 Climb Cumberland Mountain, 12,388', shown.
-Intersect the northwest ridge at 11,680' and climb for 0.6 mile and 708 feet to the top.
+Intersect the northwest ridge at 11,680 feet and climb for 0.6 mile and 708 feet to the top.
 A sporadic social trail will assist.

 Alternatively, walk southeast on the 4WD road from the trailhead to The Notch.
 It is 0.8 mile each way and adds 400 feet of climbing.
 The Notch was blown out by miners; it is located between Cumberland Mountain and Snowstorm Peak.